vstoykovbg/slowkdf/README.md

 Conspirologists would say that this is part of the conspiracy to undermine the security of the popular open source security-related applications.

 Read more about the conspiracy-relate stuff on Google: https://www.google.com/search?q=NSA%27s%20Decade-Long%20Plan%20to%20Undermine%20Encryption

+**UPDATE: GnuPG 2.2.4 on Ubuntu accept long passwords**

+Tested it with software versions:

+    gpg (GnuPG) 2.2.4
+    libgcrypt 1.8.1
+    pinentry-gnome3 (pinentry) 1.1.0
+    Ubuntu 18.04.3 LTS
+And it works with an ASCII password with 495 charsacters.
+If I enter more characters there is an error message:

+    gpg: problem with the agent: Too much data for IPC layer
+    gpg: error creating passphrase: Operation cancelled

+The documentation says:

+    There is no limit on the length of a passphrase, and it should be carefully chosen.

+This is not the case on my system.

 Workaround of the password length problem
 ========